octobercms/docs/3.x/extend/cms-components.md

 }
 ```

 If the alias for this component was *demoTodo* this handler can be accessed by `demoTodo::onAddItem`.
-Please see the [Calling AJAX handlers defined in components](../ajax/handlers.md#oc-calling-a-handler) article for details about using AJAX with components.
+See the [AJAX handlers article](../cms/ajax/handlers.md) to learn about using AJAX with components.

 ## Default Markup